 Anchorage Aurora Quest

-Embark on an exciting journey to scenic locations with magical views of northern lights rippling over snowy peaks and dancing across dark waters.
-Anchorage Aurora Quest significantly increases the odds of aurora viewing success by allowing you to reserve as many nights as you like [space available] and pay only when when conditions are optimal for the tour to run.
-Northern lights are a natural phenomenon dependent on both space and earth weather.
-Though we can never 100% guarantee the lights will be out, with the help of available technology we can increase the odds of success.
-This tour is for everyone who has viewing northern lights on their life list, from serious photographers to sightseers.
-If desired, you will be coached on how to best photograph auroras and provided a tripod.
-Aurora portraits are also offered while on tour.
+Embark on a nocturnal adventure to witness auroras rippling over snowy peaks and dancing across dark waters.
+Anchorage Aurora Quest significantly increases your chance of northern lights viewing success by allowing you to reserve as many nights as you like [space available] and pay only when when conditions are optimal for the tour to run.
+This tour is for everyone who has seeing auroras on their bucket list, from serious photographers to sightseers.
+Photographic coaching and aurora portraits are provided by your professional photographer guide.
+Be sure to read important booking information below prior to making a reservation.